If you want to undertake training there are various ways to access financial support:

 Devon County Council’s Early Years and Childcare Service (EYCS)

 Devon County Council’s Early Years and Childcare Service (EYCS) offers a range of fully funded short courses and e-learning programmes.
-To find out if you are eligible for EYCS funding please see the eligibilty criteria which can be found on the training website.
+To find out if you are eligible for EYCS funding please see the eligibility criteria.

 Education and Skills Funding Agency

 Some training providers access Education and Skills Funding Agency money through the Government which allows them to offer qualifications at a reduced fee or fully funded.
 If you contact the training provider directly they will tell you what qualifications they offer and the cost of them.
 A list of Education and Skills Funding Agency training providers in the South West can be found here.

 Student Finance England